 The COVIDSafe app is no longer being used to assist health officials with contact tracing.
 Please uninstall the COVIDSafe app from your device.
 For instructions on how to uninstall the app, please visit the COVIDSafe website.

 About the app

-The new COVIDSafe app is completely voluntary.
+The COVIDSafe app is completely voluntary.
 Downloading the app is something you can do to protect you, your family and friends and save the lives of other Australians.
-The more Australians connect to the COVIDSafe app, the quicker we can find the virus.
+The more Australians connect to the COVIDSafe app, the quicker we can find the virus and prevent the spread.

 What COVIDSafe is for

-The COVIDSafe app helps find close contacts of COVID-19 cases.
-The app helps state and territory health officials to quickly contact people who may have been exposed to COVID-19.
+The COVIDSafe app helps state and territory health officials to quickly identify and contact people who may have been exposed to COVID-19 (called ‘close contacts’).

 State and territory health officials can only access app information if someone tests positive and agrees to the information in their phone being uploaded.
 The health officials can only use the app information to help alert those who may need to quarantine or get tested.

-The COVIDSafe app is the only contact trace app approved by the Australian Government.
+The COVIDSafe app is the only contact app approved by the Australian Government.

 How COVIDSafe works

 You can download the app from the Apple App Store or Google Play.
 You register to use the app by entering: